 Vehicle recovery or tracking systems: Motorcycles with vehicle recovery or tracking systems use radio or GPS systems to locate a motorcycle if it is ever stolen.
 This anti-theft device is the most commonly recognized by insurance companies and they usually offer a discount on policies to riders who own a bike with a professionally installed system.
 These systems are usually expensive to install.
 A LoJack Stolen Vehicle recovery System costs $695, although it is a one-time expense.
 There are no subscription fees for the service.

-Bike covers: A motorcycle cover does not replace any security device but it can keep a nice motorcycle from advertising itself while parked.
+Bike covers: A motorcycle cover does not replace any security device but it can keep a nice motorcycle from advertising itself to potential thieves.
 Stolen motorcycles are frequently disassembled and then the parts are sold, so some are more desirable than others.
-Thieves look for desireable bikes in parking lots and garages from afar or while driving but a motorcycle cover makes this difficult for them.
+Thieves look for desirable bikes in parking lots and garages from afar or while driving but a motorcycle cover makes this difficult for them.
 Approaching a motorcycle to remove a cover and identify it is be a major risk to a thief.

 Disc locks and U-locks: A U-lock is a lock with an extended U shape bar that can be attached to a motorcycle wheel or used to secure one to something else.
 Depending on where the lock is applied, U-locks have an advantage over other locks because a thief would have to cut through two parts of it to unsecure it.
 Disc locks are basically small U-locks designed to fit the holes of a motorcycle disc brake.
 When used, they render a bike unrideable.
 Most U-locks and disc locks cost anywhere between $75 and $100.